htmlburger/wpemerge-theme/docs/cli/overview.md

 ## WordPress Unit Testing

 ### `install:php-tests`

 This command will scaffold a WordPress-enabled unit testing directory called `tests` inside your theme root directory.

+Refer to the generated `tests/php/README.md` file for further instructions.

 ## Boilerplate